 ICRA Lanka reaffirms the ratings of First Capital Treasuries PLC

-The ratings also take cognizance of the short-term nature of the borrowings profile and the short term asset liability mismatch, with the overnight negative mismatch at 35.0% of the total earning assets in June 2019 vis-à-vis 42.8% in June 2018, and the 90-day negative cumulative mismatch at 8.9% of the total earning assets in June 2019 vis-à-vis 7.8% in June 2018.
-Nevertheless, the highly liquid nature of the portfolio and access to funding lines provide comfort from a liquidity perspective.
-Going forward, FCT’s ability to reduce its leverage, have an adequate buffer over regulatory requirements and generate commensurate internal generation would be crucial from a ratings perspective.
+The ratings also take cognizance of the short-term nature of the borrowings profile and the short-term asset liability mismatch, with the overnight negative mismatch at 6.26% of the total earning assets in June 2021 (2.74% in June 2020), and the 90-day cumulative negative mismatch at 6.56% of the total earning assets in the same period (3.94% in June 2020).
+Nevertheless, the highly liquid nature of the portfolio and access to funding lines, provide comfort from a liquidity perspective.

 Key rating drivers

-Position as a leading stand-alone primary dealer in Sri Lanka: FCT is one of the leading standalone primary dealers in Sri Lanka, with a market share of 38% as in December 2018 (in terms of total assets), and a total asset base of LKR 33.4Bn in September 2019.
-The company has an established track-record as a PD, a large client base, and repo funding arrangements with most of the leading commercial banks in Sri Lanka.
+Position as the leading stand-alone primary dealer in Sri Lanka: FCT is the leading standalone primary dealer (PD) in Sri Lanka, with over 30% market share in terms of total assets.
+The company has an established track-record as a PD, a large client base, and repo funding arrangements with most of the leading banks in Sri Lanka.

-Short term asset liability mismatch (ALM), especially in the overnight maturity: FCT intends to maximize net interest income by leveraging on short-term repo borrowings, whilst maintaining a medium term (about 2-3 years) duration on its overall portfolio.
-Hence, company is subject to a short term ALM mismatch; as in June 2019, the negative overnight mismatch was 35.0% of total earning assets compared to 42.8% in June 2018, whilst the 90-day negative cumulative mismatch was 8.9% of total earning assets in June 2019 compared with 7.8% in June 2018.
-However, the highly liquid nature of the portfolio and access to about LKR 1.55 Bn in unutilized funding lines from commercial banks as at September 2019, provides comfort.
-Further, as a licensed primary dealer, FCT has access to overnight liquidity lines from the Central Bank of Sri Lanka (CBSL), as the lender of last resort.
+Short-term asset liability (ALM) mismatch: The Company is subject to a short term ALM mismatch due to holding mostly a medium-term portfolio (about 2-4 years maturity), funded by short-term repo borrowings.
+As in June 2021, the negative overnight mismatch was 6% of total assets compared to 3% in June 2020.
+However, the highly liquid nature of the portfolio and access to about LKR 1.5 Bn in unutilized funding lines in September 2021, provide comfort.
+Further, as a licensed primary dealer, FCT has access to overnight liquidity lines from the Central Bank of Sri Lanka, as the lender of last resort.

 Analytical approach: For arriving at the ratings, ICRA Lanka has applied its rating methodologies as indicated below.